 Bran is neutered, heartworm negative and on the Proheart injection, and microchipped.
-His adoption fee is only $100.00, as we reduced his fee because he has been with our rescue for so long.
+His adoption fee is now reduced to only $75.00, as we reduced his fee again because he has been with our rescue for so long.
+We can not save more dogs when we are full of dogs that keep getting overlooked for adoption.
 Bran is in need of either an adoption home, or a foster home.
 If interested in adopting or fostering Bran, please fill out our prescreening application.
 You can find out more about our adoption process and download our application from our website: http://acadianahumane.org/catblogger/view-our-adoptable-pets/ If you are with a no-kill rescue we will consider transferring him to your facility so that we can free up space here as we are currently overwhelmed, and to give Bran an opportunity to be adopted since he is being overlooked here in Louisiana.

 Your message has been sent to Acadiana Humane Society.